awpraxis/AWPraxis/_posts/2024-02-06-strength-v-technique.md

 Let’s further assume that both participants start fairly, which just means that neither have any major mechanical advantages in their starting positions nor are they exerting significant pressures into their opponent’s hand beyond a standard grip.

 ![nvb](/images/AW Pics/NvB.jpg)
-*Mr. N (Left) vs. Mr. B*
+*Mr. N (Left) vs. Mr. B (Right)*

 What happens here?

-Well usually at the start of the match both participants begin to “push” sideways [a terrible way to armwrestle, btw]({{site.baseurl }}/how-to-stay-safe/) in order to pin their opponent’s hand and we observe that it things can go one way or the other since both are capable of producing similar levels of force and don’t have any technique to fall back on.
+Well usually at the start of the match both participants begin to “push” sideways ([a terrible way to armwrestle, btw]({{site.baseurl }}/how-to-stay-safe/)) in order to pin their opponent’s hand and we observe that things can go one way or the other since both are capable of producing similar levels of force and don’t have any technique to fall back on.

 Maybe out of 10 hypothetical matches we have a rough 50 % win rate for either person, so at this point we don’t have a clear answer for whether strength or technique are more important.

-Suppose now Mr. N turns to his pro armwrestler friend for advice on how to gain an advantage over the equally-strong and technical Mr. B and is told exactly how to do so through the application of some technique.
+Suppose now Mr. N turns to his pro armwrestler friend for advice on how to gain an advantage over the equally-strong Mr. B and is told exactly how to do so through the application of some technique.

-ow if we replay the scenario, it’s very likely that Mr. N will **consistently** beat Mr. B (assuming the latter doesn’t make any significant adjustments of their own), and we can award “technique” as the more important factor for victory in this particular case.
+Now if we replay the scenario it’s very likely that Mr. N will **consistently** beat Mr. B (assuming the latter doesn’t make any significant adjustments of his own), and, as a result, we can award “technique” as the more important factor for victory in this particular case.

 ![nvb2](/images/AW Pics/NvB-2.jpg)
-*Mr. N (Left) exploiting the fingers and wrist of Mr. B (Right)*
+*Mr. N exploiting the fingers and wrist of Mr. B*

 Observing this result, we can clearly understand why most casual folks rate technique so highly since the person applying it can consistently gain advantages over another.
 Add to all of this the fact that one can potentially even beat **stronger** opponents with technique alone and the “technique > strength” perspective starts looking like the clear winner of the debate.